 In many ways, buying new construction will mean a house that’s less customizable than building your own house.
 You won’t have complete customization abilities with a new construction home, as the developer will be working on a tighter schedule.

 Generally, it’s hard to negotiate on price with new construction.
-Developers have a certain price they need to sell the home at in order to make a profit (on average, the builder’s profit is just 9.1% of the sales price) and are less likely to give up that margin.
+Developers have a certain price they need to sell the home at in order to make a profit (on average, the builder’s profit is 14.9% of the sale price) and are less likely to give up that margin.
 This is especially true as many builders are delaying their profit in order to lock in the lowest possible cost and delivery time on supplies by ordering immediately vs when needed.

 There might be construction happening around you for some time after you move in!
 Just because your home is move-in-ready doesn’t necessarily mean the entire development is, so you might be dealing with ongoing construction for a bit.